 <video> elements allow media presentation without the need for the user to install any plug-ins or other software to do so.
-In order for a server to serve Ogg media correctly, there are a few configuration tweaks that might be useful.
+This guide covers a few server configuration changes that may be necessary for your web server to correctly serve Ogg media files.
+This information may also be useful if you encounter other media types your server isn't already configured to recognize.

 audio/ogg MIME type.